sprksocial/server/services/appview/README.md

 ## Running

-To run for development, first install dependencies. `pnpm install`

-To run in Docker, first build the image: `docker build -t appview .`

-Then run the container: `pnpm docker-dev`
+To run with Docker Compose (includes database and appview):
+`deno task docker-dev`.
+This will start both the database and appview services in Docker containers.

-For development without Docker, copy the .env.example file into a .env file and follow the instructions to generate a key, then start the development server:
+For development without Docker, set up the .env file by following the instructions down below, then start the development server: `deno task dev`
-`pnpm dev`

 This will start the server in development mode with hot reloading enabled.

 ## Environment Variables

 .env setup:

 ```
 # Database
 DB_HOST=localhost